 Line 4c.
-INTEREST FROM STATE AND MUNICIPAL BONDS OTHER THAN MAINE: Corporations must increase federal taxable income by interest from state and municipal bonds that originate outside Maine, to the extent not included in federal income.
+INTEREST FROM STATE AND MUNICIPAL BONDS OTHER THAN MAINE: Corporations must increase federal taxable income by interest or dividends on obligations or securities of any state other than Maine, or of a political subdivision or authority of any state other than Maine, to the extent that interest or those dividends are not included in the taxpayer's federal taxable income.

 Line 4d.
-NET OPERATING LOSS ADJUSTMENT: Enter on this line an amount equal to any net operating loss carryforward deduction claimed in this taxable year which has previously been used to offset Maine modifications to federal taxable income in accordance with 36 M.R.S.A. § 5200-A(1).
-For additional information concerning the NOL recovery adjustment, see www.maine.gov/revenue and select Income/Estate Tax.
-Also, see page 13 for information regarding federal NOL carrybacks and the related Maine amended return adjustments.
+NET OPERATING LOSS ADJUSTMENT: Enter on this line an amount equal to any net operating loss ("NOL") carryforward deduction claimed in this taxable year which has previously been used to offset Maine modifications to federal taxable income in accordance with 36 M.R.S. § 5200-A(1).
+For additional information concerning the NOL adjustment, see www.maine.gov/revenue/incomeestate.
+For information regarding federal NOL carryback on